There are tons of Gmail apps for Mac users out there. So knowing which one is the best fit for your professional needs can be a bit daunting.

 When you add your email into Wavebox, it will automatically import all your saved settings.
 So if you have existing folders, labels, or shortcuts, it will show up in the Wavebox desktop app as well.

 Where Wavebox really shines is its many integrations.
 Aside from integrating all of Google’s apps.
 You can also add other productivity tools like Slack, Trello, and even your Outlook accounts.

 You can even load a webpage from within the app, so if someone sends you a link.
 It opens seamlessly in the same window.
-This works great if you use a lot of communications apps.
+This works great if you use a lot of communication apps.
 Even apps like Google Docs since Wavebox functions well as an all-encompassing work suite.

-While there are many more gmail apps out there.
+While there are many more Gmail apps out there.
 It’s important to assess what your needs are in an email client for Mac.
 If you’re concerned about email security, then go for Canary Mail.
 If you love a sleek design, opt for Unibox.
 For a clean inbox and a clear mind, Spark is a great choice.
 And for an integrative work experience, Wavebox is the best tool.

 Wisestamp offers customized email signatures that can be imported to virtually any Gmail app for Mac.
 Get started by creating your signature.
 Then you can add it to Gmail or any other Mac app that you use to send emails.